 23 December 1976: Alan Ball sold to Southampton for £60,000, having played 177 league games and scored 45 goals.
 In all he played 833 games, including spells in the US, Canada, Hong Kong, and Australia.

 23 December 1978.
 Tottenham H 0 Arsenal 5.
-The Brady goal from this game has regularly been used as part of the pre-match entertainment at the Emirates.
+The Brady goal from this game has regularly been used as part of the pre-match entertainment at Arsenal Stadium.
 John Motson’s commentary has also become famous as he said, “Look at that, oh look at that.
 What a goal by Brady!”
 Sunderland got a hattrick, Stapleton the other.
-The result left Arsenal in 4th and Tottenham in 11th place.
+The result left Arsenal in 4th and Tottenham 11th.

 23 December 1988: Kenny Sansom sold to Newcastle for £300,000.
 He played 314 league games for Arsenal out of a career total of 636.
 He also played 86 times for England between 1979 and 1988 – a record for a full back at the time.